 - The storyline of the attraction sets the date as Halloween night – October 31, 1939.

-The architecture of the tower was inspired by multiple Southern California landmarks, such as the Biltmore Hotel and the Mission Inn.
+The architecture of the tower was inspired by multiple Southern California landmarks, such as the Biltmore Hotel and the Mission Inn.- The building features 27,000 roof tiles.

 - The outdoor queue area features the songs “Inside” by Fats Waller and “Mood Indigo” by Duke Ellington.